The Propagator Matrix Reloaded: Tree-level propagators

 \subsection{The propagator equations}

 In order to derive the Feynman rules for $\phi^4$ theory in $D$-dimensional Minkowski spacetime we need to first compute the quadratic path integral including sources.
-By Fourier transforming in the spatial directions we get the same as in (\ref{eq:realaction}) where our mass parameter is replaced by $E_{\vb{p}}=\sqrt{\vb{p}^2+m^2}$ where $\vb{p}$ is the spatial momentum, and $m$ is the mass of the particle.
+By Fourier transforming in the spatial directions we get the same as in (\ref{eq:realaction}) where the coefficient in front of the quadratic term is replaced by $E_{\vb{p}}=\sqrt{\vb{p}^2+m^2}$ where $\vb{p}$ is the spatial momentum, and $m$ is the mass of the particle.
 Due to this we will continue to use quantum mechanical notation, knowing that it is equivalent to $D$-dimensional Minkowski spacetime.

 Our path integral then looks like, after integrating by parts,

 Now we need to complete the square.
 We do the following change of variables: